hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 Normal restart and Software Upgrade modes will use the existing roster present in the state or fallback to creating one from `config.txt` file as described in the following diagram.
 ![](TSS%20Roster%20Lifecycle-Proposed%20Startup%20Behavior.drawio.svg)

+The mechanism of arriving at Genesis or Override Roster is as follows.

 #### Genesis Roster

 A `Genesis Roster` is an optional Roster that DevOps may provide for the explicit purpose of starting a Genesis Network